joshjoshuap/joshjoshuap/README.md

 ## 😃 Who I Am

 **A self-taught person that love to explore and to study.
 Willing to learn and passionate to do task.
 Having interest in programming since senior high in a ICT strand then taking BSIT in college to continuously learn and understand my field.
-Always seek for new knowledge as well as best experience to develop my personal growth and skills.**
+Always seek for new knowledge as well as best experience to develop my personal growth and skills.
+I use technologies that applicable in industry standard and can adapt to tech trends.
+In Front-End development i use HTML, CSS, Javascript, Typescript, Bootstrap, React and NextJS Framework. while in Back-End development i use NodeJS, ExpressJS, Rest API and MongoDB Database.**

 <p align='center'>